1982 Lebanon War: Political results for Israel

-In the voting in the Knesset on the war, only Hadash opposed the war (and even submitted a no-confidence motion against the Israeli government).
+Ariel Sharon requested permission for a military operation that would only go 25 miles into Lebanon, and would only be for 2–3 days.
+On this basis, nearly the entire Knesset voted in favor of going to war.
+Only Hadash opposed the war, and even submitted a no-confidence motion against the Israeli government.
 Hadash Knesset member Meir Vilner said in the Knesset plenary session that: "The government is leading Israel to an abyss.
 It is doing something that in the course of time might lead to crying for generations".
 In response, they were condemned, and calls were heard, among others from the editor of Yediot Ahronoth, to prosecute them for treason.
 Left-wing Knesset members, including Shulamit Aloni and Yossi Sarid, were absent from the plenary for the vote.
-Even the Labour faction voted in support.
+Even the Labor faction voted in support.
 By mid January 1983 Rabin was saying that the Israeli attempt to impose a peace agreement on Lebanon by the use of force was a "mistake" based upon an "illusion".

 Heavy Israeli casualties, alleged disinformation of Israeli government leaders and the Israeli public by Israeli military, as well as political advocates of the campaign and lack of clear goals led to increasing disquiet among Israelis.
 This culminated in a large protest rally in Tel Aviv on 25 September 1982, organized by the Peace Now movement, following the 1982 Sabra and Shatila massacre.
 Organizers claimed 400,000 people participated in the rally, and it became known as the "400,000 rally".
 Other estimates put the figure much lower, maybe reaching 100,000 Israelis but including thousands of reserve soldiers back from Lebanon.

 Political outcome for Lebanon

 The Israeli-Maronite alliance dissolved, and Sharon's goal of installing a pro-Israel Christian government in Beirut was not accomplished.
-850,000 Christians would emigrate during the Civil War out of Lebanon, most of them permanently.
+850,000 Christians emigrated out of Lebanon during the Civil War, most of them permanently.

-The withdrawal of the IDF from central Lebanon in the summer of 1983, was followed by one of the bloodiest phases of the Lebanese war, where the Christian Militia (the Lebanese Forces) was left alone to defend the "Mountain" area which comprised the Aley and Chouf districts against a coalition of Druze PSP, PLO remnants, Syrian Army, Lebanese Communist, and Syrian Social National Party.
-This heavily impacted the civilian population from both sides (more than 5,000 killed from both sides).
-The Mountain War ended after the Christian forces and civilians withdrew to the town of Deir el Kamar where they were besieged for 3 months before all hostilities ceased and they were transported to East Beirut.
+The withdrawal of the IDF from central Lebanon in the summer of 1983 was followed by one of the bloodiest phases of the Lebanese war, where the Christian Militia (the Lebanese Forces) was left alone to defend the "Mountain" area which comprised the Aley and Chouf districts against a coalition of Druze PSP, PLO remnants, Syrian Army, Lebanese Communist, and Syrian Social National Party.
+This heavily impacted the civilian population from both sides, with more than 5,000 killed from both sides.
+The Mountain War ended after the Christian forces and civilians withdrew to the town of Deir el Kamar, where they were besieged for 3 months before all hostilities ceased and they were transported to East Beirut.

 The invasion led to the switching of sides of Amal Movement, which used to fight against the PLO prior to the invasion.
 The invasion is also popularly held to be the major catalyst for the creation of the Iranian and Syrian supported Hezbollah organization, which by 1991 was the sole armed militia in Lebanon not supported by Israel and by 2000 had completely replaced the vanquished PLO in Southern Lebanon.